 Coronavirus (SARS-CoV-2): Test Kits to Detect the Causative Agent of COVID-19

-*The information on this page is intended for healthcare professional use only
+*rapidmicrobiology.com does not supply any products we help connect buyers with appropriate manufacturers, the information on this page is intended for healthcare professional use only,

 - Most qPCR assays have three targets; Orf1, E-gene and N-gene.

-- Check what authorizations a kit has, many kits are Research Use Only (RUO)
+- Check what authorizations a kit has, some kits are Research Use Only (RUO)

-- But manufacturers can apply for emergency use authorization (EUA) from the US FDA for clinical diagnostic use.
+- Manufacturers can apply for emergency use authorization (EUA) from the US FDA for clinical diagnostic use.

 - In the EU, manufacturers can obtain CE marking for In Vitro Diagnostic use